2026

 Structured & Purposeful Learning

 This isn’t just a “walk around and take pictures” camp.
 Our curriculum is carefully designed to combine theory with hands-on practice, helping teens consolidate their knowledge and build real photography skills.
+For example, we introduce a specific genre of photography to arouse their interest, the goal is to understand a certain photography theory through photographing a particular type of subject, which they can apply in the subsequent photoshoots and field trip experience.

 Effective Classroom Sessions